celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ![image](images/1.png)

-_In this tutorial, I have the assumption that the person following has a basic understanding of React and has react already downloaded and fully setup.
+_In this tutorial, I have the assumption that the person following has a basic understanding of React and has React already downloaded and fully set up.
 If you don't, I would highly suggest you have a grasp of React.
 You can start **[here](https://reactjs.org/docs/getting-started.html)**._

 ## Smart Contract Development

 We would begin this segment by building our smart contract first using Remix.
-Remix is a web based IDE that allows developers to write, test and deploy smart contracts on the Celo blockchain.
+Remix is a web-based IDE that allows developers to write, test and deploy smart contracts on the Celo blockchain.

 Here is a preview of the Remix IDE:
 ![image](images/2.png)